pmean/build-website/text/05/OpenEndedQuestions.md

 No one seems to talk about how to handle those pesky open-ended questions you see on a survey.
-I usually hold my breath and hope that the researcher doesn\'t think to mention it.
-Alicia O\'Cathain and Kate Thomas address this important issue in a recently published article,
+I usually hold my breath and hope that the researcher doesn't think to mention it.
+Alicia O'Cathain and Kate Thomas address this important issue in a recently published article,

--   **\"Any other comments?\" Open questions on questionnaires - a bane or a bonus to research?** O\'Cathain A, Thomas KJ.
+-   **"Any other comments?"
+Open questions on questionnaires - a bane or a bonus to research?** O'Cathain A, Thomas KJ.
 BMC Med Res Methodol 2004: 4(1); 25.
     [\[Medline\]](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?cmd=Retrieve&db=PubMed&list_uids=15533249&dopt=Abstract)
     [\[Abstract\]](http://www.biomedcentral.com/1471-2288/4/25/abstract)